davidf552/ETL_computer_vision/README.md

 ## Extract module

-The video in question shows the operator wearing a glove with colored fingertips (one orange and one green).
+The application will take a video, where it will show the operator wearing a glove with colored fingertips (one orange and one green).
 The operator then draws anything on a flat surface using one of the colors.

 The video will be color filtered using the OpenCv library.
 The threshold values were obtained using a [color detection script](https://toptechboy.com/tracking-an-object-based-on-color-in-opencv/) from a tutorial.